exploratory-io/book/import/mssqlserver.md

 You can quickly import data from your SQL Server into Exploratory.

-## 1. Create a connection for Presto
+## 1. Create a connection for MS SQL Server

 First, you want to create a connection for SQL Server.